kujukuju/MetaThreadSafe/README.md

 `@thread_unlocked` should also be your entry point for the thread function.
 This is where the safety check starts.

 `@thread_unlocked` allows you to call into unmarked functions as long as you've locked a mutex.
-For each unique unmarked procedure call, it must be locked using a single mutex.
+Every call into a given unsafe function must acquire the same mutex lock for a given thread name.

 `@thread_unlocked(name)` can be used when you have multiple threads that start and end in sync with each other.

-`@thread_unlocked(name)` allows you to use a unique mutex per given name when calling into unique unmarked procedures.
+`@thread_unlocked(name)` allows you to have a unique set of allowed mutex locks for a given unsafe callback.

 #### @thread_isolated @thread